 OSPO at Georgia Tech

-The OSPO combines expertise from Georgia Tech’s Center for Scientific Software Engineering Center (CSSE), the Partnership for Advanced Computing Environment (PACE), and Georgia Tech’s Library.
+The OSPO at GT combines expertise from Georgia Tech’s Center for Scientific Software Engineering Center (CSSE), the Partnership for Advanced Computing Environment (PACE), and the Georgia Tech Library.

-This new OSPO will support a host of activities, including the development of community-driven guidelines for open source software projects on campus, support for faculty-driven open source software projects, workshops and training events targeting both GT students and faculty, and two undergraduate internship programs: one over the summer and another during the school year.
-The OSPO also plans to support outreach activities outside the GT campus, with a particular focus on faculty and students at institutions in the Atlanta area.
+The OSPO supports a host of activities, including the development of community-driven guidelines for open source software projects on campus, support for faculty-driven open source software projects, workshops and training events targeting both GT students and faculty as well as Atlanta-area community members.

 What is an OSPO?